Geosynchronous/P6-Mobile-Portfolio/README.md

 8:28 PM
 - Got some results, but not getting Canary to see device yet.
 - All the feeds in the forums basically state that this is very buggy and a huge time sink.
 - This [site](https://www.smashingmagazine.com/2014/09/testing-mobile-emulators-simulators-remote-debugging/2/) tells how to use Safari Dev Tools with my IOS device.
-Might try it later.
 - May end up just using simulation modes in Chrome to make this project work.
 - Sent bug report about this issue, should at least have a note saying what the forums are saying.

+**Wednesday April 20, 2016**

+11:07 AM
+- Remote attachment works using Apple ecosystem with hints from this [site.](https://www.smashingmagazine.com/2014/09/testing-mobile-emulators-simulators-remote-debugging/2/)
+- Safari Browser on laptop enabled for Developer Mode
+- Safari Browser on iPhone enabled Web Inspector
+- Attached iPhone and Laptop via USB cable
+- Open browsers in each device (with more than one webpage open on iPhone)
+- Selected Web Page from Develop Menu on Safari to inspect on iPhone
+- Web Inspector window appears and seems to work fine

 ### Udacity Reviews